We all know the bog standard things which can be harmful to our pets, but do you know the seasonal dangers this times of year?

 Theobromine is the chemical in chocolate which is toxic to dogs, cats, ferrets, rabbits, small furries, livestock… Just think of this as a ‘no-go’ for your pet(s), whatever their species!

 Vomiting, restlessness, hyperthermia, tachycardia, seizures and even death are all possible results of theobromine poisoning.

-Grapes, raisins and other friends vine fruits – find in Christmas pudding, Christmas cake, mince pies and more – toxic to dogs and cats, these can cause kidney failure!
+Grapes, raisins and other friends vine fruits – found in Christmas pudding, Christmas cake, mince pies and more – toxic to dogs and cats, these can cause kidney failure!